About Charting the LifeCourse

 Missouri has been the demonstration state for the Community of Practice (CoP) for Supporting Families of Individuals with I/DD.
 Currently, each state forms a team that is facilitated jointly by the state Agency on IDD and the state Council on Developmental Disabilities with additional membership from self-advocacy and family organizations, university, education, aging and other organizations with a vested interest in supporting families.

-The Missouri CoP team formed the Missouri LifeCourse Tools & Practice Workgroup to develop new LifeCourse tools as needed.
+The Missouri CoP team formed the Missouri LifeCourse Tools & Practice Workgroup to develop new Charting the LifeCourse tools as needed.
 They also coach professionals who are using the tools, work to improve tools based on feedback, and provide guidance to organizations on implementation of the framework.